Szego condition, scattering, and vibration of Krein strings: Introduction

 with $o(1)$ in $L^2(\mf, \Delta_{a,t})$.
 If, moreover, $u_0$ belongs to the absolutely continuous subspace $H_{\bf ac}(\cal{S}_M)$ of the Krein string operator $\cal{S}_M$, then \eqref{eq71} can be strengthened: $o(1)$ now holds with respect to $L^2(\mf)$--norm. \end{Thm} The ``traveling wave'' $G_{u_0}$ in Theorem~\ref{aps2bis} can be explicitly written in terms of $u_0$ and Szeg\H{o} function of the spectral measure of $[M, L]$, see details in Section \ref{ks}.
 Similar results were obtained recently in a different setting (see \cite{Den_B1} and \cite{Den_M}).

 The class $\szks$ can be described purely in terms of string's length $L$ and mass distribution $M$.
-This characterization was obtained in \cite{BD2017}.
-Below, we give somewhat more general version which has already been applied in the theory of quantum graphs (see, e.g., \cite{KoNi21}). \begin{Thm} Let $[M, L]$ be a proper string, and let $\{\eta_n\}$ be an increasing sequence of positive numbers such that $c_1 \le \eta_{n+1} - \eta_{n} \le c_2$ for all $n \ge 0$ and some positive $c_{1}$ and $c_2$.
-Then, we have $[M, L] \in \szks$ if and only if $\sqrt \rho \notin L^1(\R_+)$ and
+That characterization was obtained in \cite{BD2017}.
+Below, we give somewhat more general version which has already been applied in the theory of quantum graphs (see \cite{KoNi21}). \begin{Thm} Let $[M, L]$ be a proper string, and let $\{\eta_n\}$ be an increasing sequence of positive numbers such that $c_1 \le \eta_{n+1} - \eta_{n} \le c_2$ for all $n \ge 0$ and some positive $c_{1}$, $c_2$.
+Then, we have $[M, L] \in \szks$ if and only if $\sqrt \rho \notin L^1[0,L)$ and

-where $\xi_n=L^{(S)}_{\eta_{n}}$. \end{Thm}
+where $\xi_n=\Ls(\eta_{n})$. \end{Thm}

-The Lax-Phillips scattering theory for vibrating strings (see \cite{LPbook} and \cite{NikPavKh}, \cite{Kh81} for connections with the theory of $K_\Theta$-spaces, basis property of exponents, and Regge's problem) usually assumes that the string is homogeneous on a half-line $\xi>\xi_0$ for some $\xi_0$ and then the solution to problem \eqref{seq}-\eqref{seq3} is studied in the energy norm $\|\cdot\|_E$ defined by (see, e.g., p.
+The Lax-Phillips scattering theory for vibrating strings (see \cite{LPbook} and \cite{Kh81},\cite{NikPavKh} for connections with the theory of $K_\Theta$-spaces, basis property of exponents, and Regge's problem) usually assumes that the string is homogeneous on a half-line $\xi>\xi_0$ for some $\xi_0$, which places it in Szeg\H{o} class, and then the solution to problem \eqref{seq}-\eqref{seq3} is studied in the energy norm $\|\cdot\|_E$ defined by (see, e.g., p.
 73 in \cite{Kh81})

 In contrast to that setup, we make no such assumptions on the string.
 We also find it more suitable to work in the original space ${L^2(\mf)}$.
-However, our analysis might give some information on the energy spread of the solution.

 \definecolor{ccqqqq}{rgb}{0.8,0,0} \definecolor{cqcqcq}{rgb}{0.7529411764705882,0.7529411764705882,0.7529411764705882}